Didu SS2020 & SS2021

 Fashion — 09.2019-2020

-(Antwerp, BE) a collaboration started in summer 2019 for designing several looks of her SS2020 collection.
-A process of different steps and techniques allowed the creation of a series of prints as a base material for the dresses' design.
+(Antwerp, BE) a collaboration started in summer 2019 resulting in the design of several looks of her SS2020 and SS2021 collections.
+A process of multiple steps and techniques allowed the creation of a series of prints as a base material for the dresses' design.

 Blurred Vision of Nataliya